DunoLabs/.github/profile/Readme.md

 Syndicate HQ</h1>

 <div align="center">
-SyndicateHQ is an organization that focuses on building micro-saas applications with a focus on delivering high-quality products and services.
+SyndicateHQ is an organization that focuses on building micro-saas applications with better user experience and security.
 </div>